2025 Drinking Water Quality Report

 Violations That Our Water System Received for the Report Year

-The Town Of Lillington and Harnett Regional Water routinely monitors for over 150 contaminants in your drinking water according to Federal and State laws.
-The table below lists all the drinking water contaminants that were detected for the Lillington Water System for the 2024 year.
-The presence of contaminants does not necessarily indicate the water poses a health risk.
+The Town of Lillington and Harnett County Regional Water routinely monitors for over 150 contaminants in your drinking water according to Federal and State laws.
+The table below lists all the drinking water contaminants that were detected in Vandercroft for the 2025 year.
+The presence of contaminants does not necessarily indicate that water poses a health risk.

 MCL